Is your sourdough bread not turning out the way you had hoped?

 It’s hard to write an exact recipe with timings and temperatures as every environment is so different and there are so many variables.
 I believe it’s best to understand what is actually happening while the sourdough is being made, and what is happening in your sourdough starter.

 Once you understand that you can tailor things to suit your individual spaces and loaves.

 You can use this blog as a guide for better understanding of the sourdough process and what is happening inside your loaf – but also as a way to delve into specific issues you may be experiencing.

 So, let’s start with the key part of any sourdough loaf: The starter.

-This Sourdough Bread Troubleshooting Guide isn’t going to show the recipe to create the starter.
+This troubleshooting guide isn’t going to show the recipe to create a sourdough starter.
 It is going to assume you’ve already got one set up.

 However, even if you have an active starter already made, how it’s maintained is actually very important to the working and development of your bread dough.

 A starter is a collection of yeast and bacteria that feed on flour.
-The yeast are responsible for the rise in the bread, whilst the bacteria create the sour taste and ferment the bread.
+The yeast are responsible for the rise in the bread and will help create a light and airy sourdough.
+The bacteria on the other hand create the sour taste and ferment the bread.
 The bacteria produce both lactic acid and acetic acid.

 It is very important to establish if your starter is active enough to bake bread in the first place.
 In a starter, the yeast are the slowest to grow and colonise the starter.
 Even if your starter is full of bubbles, that doesn’t particularly mean the yeast colony is big enough yet.